- What are Facial Implants

 Procedure

 Once comfortable, the procedure will start.
-Here is what you can expect for each one:
+Here is what you can expect from each one:

 - Cheek implant.
 Cheek implants are typically placed through small incisions in the mouth.
 But, this could change based on where the implant will be positioned.
 If you’re having other work done, the incision may also be placed in a different area.